talksik/blog/_posts/2024-02-29-the-way-you-do-one-thing.md

 # "How you do one thing is the way you do everything."

-I remember hearing this from a video of [Sam Ovens](https://www.youtube.com/watch?v=wmFCs4ZFuOk&ab_channel=SamOvens).
+I remember hearing this from a [video from Sam Ovens](https://www.youtube.com/watch?v=wmFCs4ZFuOk&ab_channel=SamOvens).

 The way your room and bed looks is how your brain looks.